keknight/DSE_511_project3/README.md

 # To install project dependencies
 pip install -r requirements.txt

-# To run the entire project (i.e., data processing, model training/predicting, and feature importance) locate into the src/ directory, and run the follwing command:
+# To run the entire project (i.e., data processing, model training/predicting, and feature importance) locate into the src/ directory, and run the following command:
 python main.py
 ```